The universal Higgs fit: The data

 The experimental collaborations report Higgs boson rates $R$ in units of the central value of the SM prediction.
 Their results could be fully encoded in a likelihood ${\cal L}(R,M_h)$, but only a limited amount of information is reported by the experiments.
 Often the experimental collaborations report the measured rates as $R^{\rm exp}\pm R^{\rm err}$: we use the results in this form whenever available.
 Sometimes collaborations only report the upper bounds on rates at 95\% C.L., $R^{\rm limit}_{\rm observed}$, and the expected upper bound at $95\%$ C.L. in absence of a Higgs boson signal, $R^{\rm limit}_{\rm expected}$, as function of the Higgs boson mass $m_h$.
 Assuming that the $\chi^2 = -2 \ln {\cal L}$ has a Gaussian form in $R$, these two experimental informations allow one to extract the mean $R^{\rm exp}$ and the standard deviation $R^{\rm err}$ as $R^{\rm exp} = R^{\rm limit}_{\rm observed} - R^{\rm limit}_{\rm expected}$ and $R^{\rm err} = R^{\rm limit}_{\rm expected}/1.96$, where $1.96$ arises because $95\%$ confidence level corresponds to about 2 standard deviations~\cite{Giardino:2012ww}.\footnote{A similar procedure was described by Azatov et al.\ in~\cite{hits}.} The $\chi^2$ is approximated as \beq \chi^2 = \sum_I \frac{(R_I^{\rm exp}-1)^2}{(R_I^{\rm err})^2}, \eeq where the sum runs over all measured Higgs boson rates $I$.

-The theoretical uncertainties on the Higgs production cross sections $\sigma_j$ start to be non-negligible and affect the observed rates in a correlated way.
-We take into account such correlations in the following way.
+The theoretical uncertainties on the Higgs production cross sections $\sigma_j$ start to be non-negligible and affect the observed rates in a correlated way. \footnote{ Note that the size of the theory uncertainty depends on the applied cuts, and that the scaling of the production cross section to yield the best-fit value relative to the theoretical central value may be different for very different sets of selection cuts (due to the QCD and PDF uncertainties).} We take into account such correlations in the following way.
 We subtract from the total uncertainty $R^{\rm err}_I$ the theoretical component due to the uncertainty in the production cross sections, obtaining the purely experimental uncertainty, $R_I^{\rm{err-exp}}$.
-The theoretical error is reinserted by defining a $\chi^2$ which depends on the production cross sections $\sigma_j$, \beq \chi^2 = \sum_I \frac{( R_I^{\rm exp}-R_I^{\rm th} (\sigma_j))^2}{(R_I^{\rm{err-exp}})^2} + \sum_j \frac{(\sigma_j - \sigma_j^{\rm th})^2}{(\sigma_j^{\rm err})^2}, \eeq and marginalising it with respect to the free parameters $\sigma_j$, constrained to have a central value $\sigma_j^{\rm th}$ and an uncertainty $\sigma_j^{\rm err}$ given by \beq \eeq See also \cite{Duhrssen:2004cv}.
+The theoretical error is reinserted by defining a $\chi^2$ which depends on the production cross sections $\sigma_j$, \beq \chi^2 = \sum_I \frac{( R_I^{\rm exp}-R_I^{\rm th} (\sigma_j))^2}{(R_I^{\rm{err-exp}})^2} + \sum_j \frac{(\sigma_j - \sigma_j^{\rm th})^2}{(\sigma_j^{\rm err})^2}, \eeq and marginalising it with respect to the free parameters $\sigma_j$, constrained to have a central value $\sigma_j^{\rm th}$ and an uncertainty $\sigma_j^{\rm err}$ given e.g. at $\sqrt{s} = 8 \TeV$ by~\cite{HXSWG} \beq \eeq See also \cite{Duhrssen:2004cv}.
 We neglect the relatively small uncertainties on the SM theoretical predictions for Higgs branching ratios, dominated by a $4\%$ uncertainty on the $h\to b\bar b$ width.

 We summarise all data in fig.\fig{data} together with their $1\sigma$ error-bars.
-The grey band shows the $\pm1\sigma$ range for the naive weighted average of all rates: $0.98\pm 0.10$.
-It lies along the SM prediction of 1 (horizontal green line) and is almost 10 $\sigma$ away from 0 (the horizontal red line is the background-only rate expected in the absence of a Higgs boson).
+The grey band shows the $\pm1\sigma$ range for the naive weighted average of all rates: $1.08\pm 0.09$.
+It lies along the SM prediction of 1 (horizontal green line) and, performing a naive average with Gaussian errors, it is almost 10 $\sigma$ away from 0 (the horizontal red line is the background-only rate expected in the absence of a Higgs boson).